anjane-tech/usagedata/snowflake/README.md

 # Snowflake - Usage Data Analytics:
 ![optional_text](./artifacts/snowflake_logo.png)

-This snowflake usage analytics project is about creating insights about the account usage informations of snowflake.
+This snowflake usage analytics dbt project provides insights on the database / table level usage informations from snowflake.
-In this project we have mainly focused on snowflake and we have created incremental models of dimensions and fact for the account related tables available in snowflake database.
+This dbt project loads data from Snowflake Accounts Usage schema to create a Star Schema Dimensional model for Usage Analytics.
+The dbt models are created as incremental load into Staging & Views (dierctly of Snowflake Accounts Usage) and incremental loads into the datamart tables (dimensions and fact).

-Use this tool to get insights into how, when and where your data is being used to make decisions that are more informed.
+Use this package to get insights into how, when and where your data is being used to make decisions that are more informed.

 ![optional_text](./artifacts/flow_diagram.png)